14 Tips to Pass the CISA Exam

-ISACA offers the CISA Review Manual (CRM) that serves as the one-stop guide for the CISA exam.
-It is a comprehensive reference tome that is designed to guide candidates for the CISA exam, and provides all the details related to the CISA exam, as well as defining the roles and responsibilities of an information systems auditor.
+ISACA offers the CISA Review Manual (CRM), a one-stop guide for the CISA exam.
+It is a comprehensive reference designed to prepare candidates for the CISA exam.
+It provides all the details related to the CISA exam, as well as defining the roles and responsibilities of an information systems auditor.
 Overall, this manual is the best self-study guide for CISA aspirants.

 2. Review The CISA Review Questions Database

 Practicing review questions thoroughly is mandatory for this exam.
 ISACA’s Review Questions Database is a comprehensive online resource of practice questions, answers, and explanations.
 Members can get 12-month access to the database for $185; access costs $225 for non-members.
 Get it here.

 3. Think Like An Accountant

 The nature of the exam calls for aspirants to think like an IT auditor or an accountant, not an exam-taker: because the emphasis is upon real-world applications, sharpening your decision-making skills by tackling hypothetical problem scenarios and learning to manage, evaluate, and prioritize multiple tasks well will help you pass the CISA exam.

 4. Take Advantage Of ISACA’s Free Resources

 ISACA’s website offers a great collection of helpful free resources for professionals preparing for the CISA exam.
 Here are links to a few -

-- The Information Security Audit And Assurance Guide.
-Available here.
+- The Information Security Audit And Assurance Guide

 - The ISACA Candidate Information Guide